 Aflatoxicosis is a liver disease caused by toxins produced by certain fungi in or on foods and feeds.
-Corn, peanuts, and cotton-seed are the most likely to be contaminated with aflatoxins.
+Corn, peanuts, and cottonseed are the most likely to be contaminated with aflatoxins.
 Sugar gliders can get aflatoxicosis by eating contaminated peanuts or by eating crickets that have been fed contaminated corn.
 Therefore, it is important not to feed your sugar gliders peanuts and to know what kind of feed your insect supplier feeds its insects.
 Signs of aflatoxicosis are loss of appetite, anemia, jaundice, lack of energy, and diarrhea.
 Sudden death may occur.
 If diagnosed in time, aflatoxicosis is reversible.
 Take your sugar glider to a veterinarian immediately, and change its feed.

-Small, hard, dry animal droppings, or none at all, may be a sign of constipation.
+Small, hard, dry droppings, or none at all, may be a sign of constipation.
 Possible causes of constipation are not enough liquids or fiber in the diet, poor overall diet, stress, lack of exercise, or digestive system problems.
 Some medications can also cause this problem.
 A medical examination by a veterinarian to determine the cause should be performed as soon as constipation is noticed.

-Sugar gliders may become infected with this disease and pass it on to humans if they come into contact with water or food that has been contaminated with Leptospira bacteria.
-Signs include fever, kidney and liver problems.
+Sugar gliders may become infected with this disease and pass it to humans if they come into contact with water or food that has been contaminated with Leptospira bacteria.
+Signs include fever and kidney and liver problems.
 A veterinarian can test for the presence of these bacteria.
 Strict attention to thorough cage cleaning, food dish and water supply sanitation, and careful hand washing following contact with your pet or its environment are important to prevent both reinfection and transmission to you or other humans.

-Metabolic bone disease, also known as nutritional osteodystrophy, is a condition in which there is a softening of the bones due to an imbalance of the minerals calcium and phosphorus.
-The first signs are a weakening of the muscles in the sugar glider’s hind end that progresses to paralysis of the hind legs.
+Metabolic bone disease, also known as nutritional osteodystrophy, is a softening of the bones due to an imbalance of the minerals calcium and phosphorus in the diet.
+The first sign is often weakening of the rear legs, progressing to paralysis.
 This can seem to happen very quickly.
 Pneumonia, heart problems, seizures, and broken bones can also occur as a result of this condition.
-X‑rays reveal a loss of bone from the spinal column, pelvis, and long bones in particular.
+X‑ray images reveal a loss of bone from the spinal column, pelvis, and leg bones.
 This disease, if treated quickly, can be reversible with proper diet and care.
 Treatment involves cage rest, giving calcium and vitamin D3 supplements (which your veterinarian may give by injection), and correction of the diet.